-Table 6 lists the network of 12 dust gauges that will be used to monitor dust deposition in the vicinity of the CGM (Figure 4).
-The dust deposition monitoring sites have been located:
+Table 6 lists the network of 12 stations where dust deposition is monitored in the vicinity of the CGO (Figure 4).
+The sites are located:

-- proximal to relevant privately-owned residences; - proximal to key infrastructure components of the CGM (i.e. tailings storage facilities [TSFs] and waste rock emplacements [WREs]); - in consideration of prevailing meteorological conditions experienced at the CGM; and - in consideration of baseline and/or historic dust monitoring locations.
+• proximal to relevant privately-owned residences;

+- proximal to key infrastructure components of the CGO (i.e. tailings storage facilities [TSFs]/IWL and waste rock emplacements [WREs]); - in consideration of prevailing meteorological conditions experienced at the CGO; and - in consideration of baseline and/or historic dust monitoring locations.